-The low count of (0, 1) pairs throughout the comparison indicates that none of the methods outperforms another in any part of the wake.
+The low count of (0, 1) pairs throughout the comparison indicates that none of the methods outperform the others in any part of the wake.
 If one method fails, the other usually fails too or achieves only a partial success.